sponsian/mosaic-dev/README.md

 _**Entire debt:**_ the sum of a Trove’s active debt plus its pending debt rewards accumulated from distributions

-_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt
+_**Individual collateralization ratio (ICR):**_ a Trove's ICR is the ratio of the dollar value of its entire collateral at the current REEF:USD price, to its entire debt

-_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is its entire collateral (in ETH) multiplied by 100e18 and divided by its entire debt.
+_**Nominal collateralization ratio (nominal ICR, NICR):**_ a Trove's nominal ICR is its entire collateral (in REEF) multiplied by 100e18 and divided by its entire debt.

 _**Total active collateral:**_ the sum of active collateral over all Troves.
-Equal to the ETH in the ActivePool.
+Equal to the REEF in the ActivePool.

 _**Total active debt:**_ the sum of active debt over all Troves.
 Equal to the MoUSD in the ActivePool.

-_**Total defaulted collateral:**_ the total ETH collateral in the DefaultPool
+_**Total defaulted collateral:**_ the total REEF collateral in the DefaultPool

 _**Total defaulted debt:**_ the total MoUSD debt in the DefaultPool